DigitalPebble/behemoth-commoncrawl/README.md

 behemoth-commoncrawl
 ====================

 CommonCrawl module for Behemoth.
-For the CC-2013 format, use the IO module instead [https://github.com/DigitalPebble/behemoth/tree/master/io].
+This is for converting from the old ARC-based (pre-2013) CommonCrawl dataset.
+For the new CC format based on WARC, use the IO module instead [https://github.com/DigitalPebble/behemoth/tree/master/io].

 NOTE : YOU NEED TO HAVE AN AWS ACCOUNT AND SET AWS_ACCESS_KEY AND AWS_SECRET_ACCESS_KEY.